|

 but at min 600 dpi resolution and font size 8-pt.
 Scanned

-ACKNOWLEDGEMENTS.
+ACKNOWLEDGMENTS.
 Acknowledgments should precede

-the reference list, specifying general support (Grant
+the reference list, specifying general support

-name and number, and funding institution), acknowledgements
+(Grant name and number, and funding institution), ac-

 PERMISSIONS.
 The author must obtain a permission

-original copyright holder (generally the publisher,
+the original copyright holder (generally the publisher,

-credit should be included in the reference list.
-A written
+cerned.
+An appropriate credit should be included in

-permission must be obtained from the author of any unpublished
+from the author of any unpublished material cited from

-the manuscript as supplementary material.
+as supplementary material.

 FOOTNOTES.
 Footnotes to the title page and the